course-dprep/IMDB-Binge-Factor/README.md

     install.packages("here")
     install.packages("kableExtra")
     install.packages("car")
     install.packages("tidyverse")

 ## 7. Running Instructions

-Running the makefile in the root directory will run each source code in the right sequence leading eventually to the results of the analysis.
+Running the makefile in the root directory will run each source code in the right sequence leading eventually to the regression summary and then goes on to render two html documents for data exploration and analysis & conclusion.

 Step 1: Fork the repository to your GitHub account

-Step 2: Use gitbash to clone the repository to your local computer after choosing a working directory.
+Step 2: Use the terminal to clone the repository to your local computer after choosing a working directory.
 Use the url below for cloning.

 ```markdown